Nine Sinatra Songs

 Premiered by the CCN Ballet de Lorraine November 12, 2015 at the Opéra national de Lorraine (Nancy)

 Original costumes: Oscar de la Renta

-With the costume shop of the CCN - Ballet de Lorraine
+With the Atelier costumes of the CCN - Ballet de Lorraine

 Thanks to Sinatra Enterprises and The Frank Sinatra Foundation

 Coproduction Centre National de Création et de Diffusion Culturelles de Châteauvallon

 Nine Sinatra Songs presents a glamorous portrait of seven couples that traces the arc of romantic relationships.
 The dancers swing, swirl, tango and cha-cha through a glittering ballroom.

 Nine Sinatra Songs is one of Tharp’s most frequently performed works and has become a mainstay in the repertories of professional dance companies worldwide. www.twylatharp.org

 Since graduating from Barnard College in 1963, Ms. Tharp has choreographed more than one hundred sixty works: one hundred twenty-nine dances, twelve television specials, six Hollywood movies, four full-length ballets, four Broadway shows and two figure skating routines.
 She received one Tony Award, two Emmy Awards, nineteen honorary doctorates, the Vietnam Veterans of America President's Award, the 2004 National Medal of the Arts, the 2008 Jerome Robbins Prize, and a 2008 Kennedy Center Honor.
 Her many grants include the John D. and Catherine T. MacArthur Fellowship.
 She is a member of the American Academy of Arts and Sciences and an Honorary Member of the American Academy of Arts and Letters.